 As part of our post-purchase quality control review procedures, a subset of the mortgage loans we acquired was subject to a Monthly Random Sample QC Credit Review in which we reviewed the origination documentation to verify that such mortgage loan (i) is made to a mortgagor from whom repayment of the mortgage loan can be expected, (ii) is secured by collateral that is adequate for the transaction and (iii) otherwise complies with our Guide and applicable TOBs.
-This review included a credit component and a component consisting of a review of the independent appraisals of the mortgaged properties (when applicable) obtained by the originators in connection with the origination of the mortgage loans (referred to herein as the "original appraisals") also described under "General Mortgage Loan Purchase and Servicing - Quality Control Process - Performing Loan Quality Control Review" and "- Credit and Collateral Review" in Appendix E. None of the procedures conducted as part of our Monthly Random Sample QC Review of the original appraisals constitute re-appraisals of the mortgaged properties.
+This review included a credit component and a component consisting of a review of the independent appraisals of the mortgaged properties (when applicable) obtained by the originators in connection with the origination of the mortgage loans (referred to herein as the "original appraisals") also described under "General Mortgage Loan Purchase and Servicing - Quality Control Process - Performing Loan Quality Control Review" and "- Credit and Collateral Review" in Appendix E. None of the procedures conducted as part of our Monthly Random Sample QC Review constitute, either separately or in combination, an independent underwriting of the reviewed mortgage loans.
+In addition, none of the procedures conducted as part of our Monthly Random Sample QC Review of the original appraisals constitute re-appraisals of the mortgaged properties.
 To the extent that valuation tools are used as part of the original appraisal review process, such tools should not be relied upon as providing assessments of value of the mortgaged properties comparable to that which appraisals might provide.
 Such tools also are not an assessment of the current value of any of the mortgaged properties.